JonathanMEdwards/subtext10/doc/language.md

 An _aggregate function_ is used to accumulate a result by scanning a list.
 ```
 l = list{0}
-sum = aggregate function {
+sum = l aggregate {
-  item: l[]
+  item: that
   sum: 0
   item + sum
 }
 check l & 1 & 2 sum() =?
 3
 ```
-An aggregate function must define its input as the template of a list (called `item` here).
-When an aggregate function is called, the input must be a list whose template is the same type as that used in the function definition.
-The function wil be called repeatedly with inputs from the items of the input list.
+An aggregate block takes as input a list.
+The code block must be a function with one argument.
+The function is called repeatedly with inputs from the items of the input list.
+In this example we called the input `item`, and define it from the default template value referenced as `that`.
 The function must have an argument (called `sum` here), which will act as an accumulator.
 On the first call it defaults to the defined value (0 here).
 On the second and subsequent calls, `sum` is set to the result of the previous call.
-This example is equivalent to the built-in `sum()` function that sums a numeric list.
+This example is equivalent to the built-in `sum()` function that sums a list of numbers.
 If the function rejects an item then it will be skipped and the accumulator argument will be passed on to the next call.
-An aggregate function is  like a _fold_ function, except that the accumulator value is initialized in the definition instead of being supplied explicitly by the caller (though that is still possible if desired).
+An aggregate function is  like a _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `l sum(100)`).

 ## Tracked lists